zacanger/niddesa/text/generated-translations/cullaniddesa/07-chinese-google.md

 Because of that, the Lord said:

-"[World Zun: "Wu Bosi!"]
+"[Blessed One: "Ubosi!"]
 Like a flame thrown by the wind, it does not come to the name when it goes to extinction,

 Like this, Muni has been free from the name and body, and he will not come to